glocalcoop/anp-network-main-ifnotnow/readme.txt

 == Changelog ==

+= 1.0.7 May 27 2016 =
+* Updated hook names to match new names in parent theme.

 = 1.0.6 May 26 2016 =
 * Removed child theme style enqueue from `/inc/setup.php` which was causing duplicate calls
 * Removed most BuddyPress styling since it's now handled in parent theme

 = 1.0.5 May 24 2016 =
 * Issue #1408 - Updated BuddyPress styling where theme colors caused illegibility.